The Scottish Highland and Lowland Clearances; When sheep became more profitable than people

 The more I looked at my ‘identity as a Scot’, the more I saw it was one lacking any connection with the past.
 Having discovered ‘The Historians Craft’ by Marc Bloch through a friend (Roy Wilsher) who was a teacher of history, I started to develop a taste for understanding perspectives of the past.
 History became a passion, but more so Historiography – the study of the methods of historians.
 The question of ‘which story was the true one’ gave way to ‘what stories am I unaware of’ as I researched more about the unspoken history of Scotland.

-What free internet knowledge resources would you recommend to others if they wish to explore your chosen theme further?
+What free internet knowledge resources would you recommend?

 Highland Clearances: https://en.wikipedia.org/wiki/Highland_Clearances